cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

    network, namely blocks may take very long to be committed.
 1. Make sure that the block times **currently** produced by the network do not differ too much from real time.
+   This is specially relevant when block times produced by BFT time are in the future, with respect to real time.

 Observation 4. is important because, with the adoption of PBTS, block times are expected to converge to values that bear resemblance to real time.